AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 ## Shader Graph improvements

-- The ~{ Shader Graph Editor }~ now supports multiple shader graphs open at once.
+- The [Shader Graph Editor](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=shader-graph-editor) now supports multiple shader graphs open at once.
 Docking multiple shader graphs in the main interface lets you easily cut and paste shader nodes between different shader graphs.
 - You can now search for text and nodes in your shader graph using the *Search* field in the **Shader Graph Editor**.
 Enter a query in the *Search* field and use the arrows to browse through the search results.
 Click ![](../images/icon_config.png) to narrow your search using the **Search options**.
 - Nodes in the **Shader Graph Editor** now feature built-in links to the Shader reference pages of the Stingray online help, letting you locate learning material on how to use and implement shader elements.